Kong/docs.konghq.com/src/gateway/upgrade.md

 Amazon Linux 1 and Debian 8 (Jessie) containers and packages are deprecated and are no longer produced for new versions of {{site.base_gateway}}.

 Blue-green deployments:
+* **{{site.ee_product_name}}**: You can perform blue-green upgrades from versions 2.1.x.x-2.7.x.x to 3.0.0.0.
+  * Upgrades from 2.8.x.x to 3.0.0.0 are currently not supported, as there is known issue planned to be fixed in the next 2.8.x.x release.
-* **{{site.ee_product_name}}**: Upgrade from versions before 2.1.0.0 is not supported with 3.0.0.0.
+  * Upgrades from versions before 2.1.0.0 are not supported with 3.0.0.0.
-Upgrade to 2.1.0.0 or later before upgrading to 3.0.0.0 to use blue-green deployment.
+  Upgrade to a supported version before upgrading to 3.0.0.0 to use blue-green deployment.
 * **{{site.ce_product_name}}**: Blue-green deployments are not supported for major versions, therefore they are not supported with upgrades from 2.x.x to 3.0.x.

 ### Dependencies